How to Use The Eisenhower Time Management Matrix

 Conclusion

-While a to-do list is a must-have tool for every person, a goal-oriented person needs to prioritize tasks from the to-do list.
-You can free up more time in a day if you focus on the things that matter to you most.
-The Eisenhower Matrix will help you eliminate non-essential tasks from your to-do list and prioritize high-impact tasks.
+While a to-do list is a must-have tool for everyone, a goal-oriented person needs to prioritize their tasks to free up more time each day by focusing on what matters most to them.
+The Eisenhower Matrix will help you eliminate non-essential tasks from your to-do list and prioritize high-impact tasks